Anerkiki/pokegotchi-using-pokeapi/README.md

 - pokemon image fades if health is low

 - if pokémon image is clicked on, a speech bubble will appear and give hints. or say that it’s hungry/needs healing etc if any of those bars are low.

+#### Done

+- Rename errorModal to alertModal
+- IMPORTANT: Add labels to radio buttons#
+- Change Adding... background on button from white to primary pale
+- FIX: Issue with progress bars not filling full width next to image and interact button/progress bars being too long/short sometimes
+- Modals & Dropdown menu:
+  - Decorate the in the same style as the rest of the site and make sure fonts/buttons are large enough to read/have enough contrast
+- Size of level needs amending so that it is never smaller than the type and personality